dttctcs/seidr-react/README.md

 ### Components and Hooks

-You now can use **Seidr UI's** components and hooks anywhere in the application. **Seidr UI** currently provides a single component and several hooks.
+You now can use **Seidr React's** components and hooks anywhere in the application. **Seidr React** currently provides a single component and several hooks.

 #### useSeidrInfo